UCC Blanket Liens Definition:

-2. A lien on any future assets acquired during the term of the loan.
+2. Any future purchases during the term of the transaction.

-Both of the above lien conditions can be very significant to a business and business owners should be very cautious.
+Both of the above conditions can be very significant to any commercial operation and owners should be very cautious.

-There are some ways to leverage encumbered assets for a business loan, which is usually real estate.
+There are better ways to leverage encumbered assets for a business loan, which uses only Vehicles, Equipment, or Real Estate.

 What is a UCC lien filing?

-A ucc lien is a legal recording by a lender with the secretary of state on an individual or business.
+It is a legal recorded by a lender with the secretary of state on an individual or business.
 It is legally binding and any listed assets are held as collateral by the filer of the lien.

 What is a ucc blanket lien?

-It is a lien filed against all the assets, furniture, fixtures and equipment that a borrower has.
-It means the lien holder has everything the borrower owns as collateral.
-In the event of a default, they can take court action to repossess and liquidate the assets.
+A blanket refers to a lien filed against all the property, furniture, fixtures and equipment that a borrower has.
+It means the lender has everything the borrower owns as collateral.
+In the event of a default, they can take court action to repossess and liquidate that property.

 Can I get another loan while a lender has a ucc blanket lien on all of my assets?